yifeng2019uwb/cloud-native-order-processor/README.md

 ---

-**📚 This project demonstrates learning modern cloud-native development practices**
+**🔐 This project demonstrates comprehensive security architecture suitable for enterprise environments**

-**💡 Perfect for**: Understanding microservices, practicing DevOps, portfolio projects
+**🛡️ Perfect for**: Security engineering roles, secure development practices, enterprise architecture

-**❓ Questions?** Check the [Documentation](docs/README.md) or open an issue
+**🔒 Questions about security implementation?** Check the [Security Documentation](docs/design-docs/) or open an issue

-*Built as a hands-on learning experience with modern development practices*
+*Built with security-first principles and enterprise-ready patterns*